-This Manual sets forth DOC guidance on Federal award administration and provides DOC with a uniform set of minimum procedures to govern the award lifecycle, from the requirements for announcing the availability of Federal funding, including the Notice of Funding Opportunity (NOFO) and request for applications (RFA), to reviewing, awarding, managing, and closing out awards.
-The Manual references policies and procedures for use by DOC offices and operating units for ensuring the consistent implementation of legislation, regulations, Office of Management and Budget (OMB) circulars, executive orders (EOS), and Departmental policies and procedures related to financial assistance.
-The Manual is for internal use by DOC personnel and does not create any rights or liabilities with respect to the public or any third party.
-It is to be used by operating units, Grants Offices, and all involved in the Federal award lifecycle.
-This Manual is maintained by the Grants Management Division within the Office of Acquisition Management.
+This Manual sets forth DOC guidance on Federal financial assistance award administration and provides DOC with a uniform set of minimum procedures to govern the award lifecycle, from the requirements for announcing the availability of Federal funding, including the Notice of Funding Opportunity (NOFO) to reviewing, awarding, managing, and closing out awards.
+This Manual references policies and procedures for use by DOC offices and operating units to ensure the consistent implementation of legislation, regulations, Office of Management and Budget (OMB) circulars, Executive Orders (EOs), and DOC policies and procedures, as appropriate, related to Federal financial assistance.
+This Manual is for internal use by DOC personnel and does not create any rights or liabilities with respect to the public or any third party.